Kate has over eight years of experience as an employment and personal injury legal executive. She runs LawCat, a legal

-For your employer’s behaviour to be considered constructive dismissal, you will need to be able to show that your employer, by their action or inaction, has committed a serious breach of contract, that you felt forced out of your job because of that breach, and that you made your employer aware that you were not satisfied with the way they acted and gave them an opportunity to resolve the situation.
+For your employer’s behaviour to be considered constructive dismissal, you will need to be able to show that your employer, by their action or inaction, has committed a serious breach of contract and that you felt forced out of your job because of that breach.
+You also need to show that you made your employer aware that you were dissatisfied with their behaviour and gave them an opportunity to resolve the situation.

 Before jumping straight into the legal proceedings, which can be stressful, expensive and sometimes unnecessary, you should make sure you have exhausted all other options available to resolve the situation.